THE BODY HACK SERIES:

 Supplements containing chondroitin and glucosamine are touted as being able to protect joints and rebuild cartilage.
 Looking at the research, I’m not convinced that these supplements are worth taking.

 Research studies conducted by independent research groups have consistently found very little benefit from using chondroitin and glucosamine.
 On the other hand, research studies funded by the large pharmaceutical companies have shown that they are effective.
-Hmmmm, anyone else smell a rat?
+Hmmmm, anyone else smells a rat?

 Ginger